 You need to test how something performs at the extremes to iron out the bugs.
 In the case of the Nutrient Optimiser, the limits to be tested are macronutrient extremes (carbs, fat, protein) or extremes of plant- vs animal-based food sources.

-One of the problems with the Daily Reference Intake (DRI) for essential nutrients is that they were developed in the context of a typical western diet.
+One of the problems with the Daily Reference Intake (DRI) for essential nutrients is that they were developed in the context of an agriculture-based western diet.
 At the extremes, we need to understand which parameters are still relevant and which ones need to be modified.